dcshiller/please/README.md

-### Plain English bash commands via OpenAI's API.
+### Plain English bash commands via OpenRouter's API.

 ##### Setup

-Note, you need an API key for OpenAI's GPT3 to use this.
+Note, you need an API key for [OpenRouter](https://openrouter.ai/) to use this.

 Add the following to your bash profile:
 ```
-export OPENAI_API_KEY=your-key-here
+export OPENROUTER_API_KEY=your-key-here
 alias please="python3 ~/path/to/please.py"
 ```